AndersDeath/diary2/000-current.md

 Today I got a translation of the passport and tomorrow I will ask for social card.
 If the translation of notary statement is ready I will go to Notary office and do things.
 It everything is ok, all these documents will be in Russia next week.
 That's awesome.
 The rest of the time I was working in DR sMiLE tasks and also I imprivede github-notion script.
 Ksusha will go to Russia very soon and I will do all things during her absens.
 The host came todat to us and fixed door to bathroom. honestly this week is crazay I almost do things in time that is very difficult.
 Luckily it's really big chance that I will finish everything tomorrow.

-# 15 December - Wednesday - Yerevan - 77 day of immigration
+# 15 December - Thursday - Yerevan - 77 day of immigration